Mapped: Everything we know about the sunk luxury yacht off the coast of Sicily

-Sicily Bayesian sinking mapped: Everything we know about Mike Lynch, the superyacht and missing Britons
+Everything we know so far about the search for Mike Lynch and the Bayesian superyacht sinking in Sicily

 The Bayesian sailing boat had 22 people on board, including technology tycoon Mike Lynch, when it sank in the early hours of Monday